 Providing a more user-friendly interface with regards to transactions in Ogmios is still under consideration.
 Yet, since in order to handle and sign transactions, one needs some knowledge about the on-chain binary format anyway, I’ve made the (effortless) choice to only treat with already serialized blobs in Ogmios.
 I am open to suggestions about how this could be made better, drop me a message on Github if you have ideas!

 Note that JSON does not support embedding raw bytes in objects.
-Bytes needs therefore to be encoded in either Base16
+Bytes needs therefore to be base16-encoded.

 {